-Sharing Local Stories
+Sharing Stories of Local Leaders

 The core of the Environmental Justice movement is powered by communities and local organizers.
 At CHEJ, we feel incredibly lucky to have been able to work with some of the most inspiring people organizing grassroots movements to restore health to their communities.
 Here, we want to highlight the stories of some amazing local leaders who are raising awareness for environmental issues in their communities.